Glossary

 ZZ Plant humidity requirement is low, they don't need to be misted and do not put them in a terrarium.

 ZZ Plant is a slow grower, but as long as you don't put them under the sun and don't overwater them, they'll be incredibly low maintenance.
+It also likes a tight pot and does not need frequent repotting—only once every couple of years or when it becomes extremely root-bound.

 ZZ Plant is moderately toxic and can cause some adverse reactions when ingested so it is best to not let your pets eat it, which we advise for all plants in general.
 The severity of the reaction will depend on how much of the plant is ingested but, if you know your pet typically does not eat your plants, this plant will be suitable for your home..